Community orchestra to hold first concert Jan. 29

 Some instruments provide a local flair to the group, such as the hardanger fiddle, a traditional Norwegian stringed instrument.

 This first year, the orchestra is composed only of string instruments.
-Next year, it will expand to a full orchestra by adding wind and percussion instruments.
+Next year, it will expand to a full orchestra by adding wind and percussion.

 Sanyer said she hopes friends and family of players will attend, but also hopes this concert will bring more people into the orchestra.
 She estimates there will be around 40 to 45 performers at the first concert.